Different Types, Characteristics and How to Choose the Best One for Your Construction Projects

 High Density Polyethylene doesn’t need to be painted, stained or chemically treated, and the color is manufactured throughout the entire product.
 Its tensile strength is also very high so it is able to withstand heavy loads.
 Another benefit of using HDPE from Bedford Technology is that our products are environmentally-friendly and are eligible for LEED building points.

 Deciding which HDPE building material is your best solution can be tricky!
-Below is more information on Bedford Technology product lines to help you find the right product for your specific application.
+Below is more information on Bedford Technology product lines to help you find the right composite building material product for your specific application.

 Ready to Get Started?